emosheeep/vite-plugin-lib-inject-css/README.md

   },
   rollupOptions: {
     output: {
-      preserveModules: false, // Required.
-This is rollup's default behavior, you'll get a warn message if you set `true`.
+      preserveModules: false, // Required before v2.2.0.
     }
   }
 }
 ```

-## About `preserveModules`
+## About Rollup Option `output.preserveModules`

-Anytime when you attempt using this option, there in common may  has more efficient ways to meet you.
+Anytime when you attempt using this option, there in common may  has more efficient ways to help you.
 For example, **you can turn every file into an entry point, like suggested in the Rollup [docs](https://rollupjs.org/configuration-options/#input)**:

 > If you want to convert a set of files to another format while maintaining the file structure and export signatures, the recommended way—instead of using `output.preserveModules` that may tree-shake exports as well as emit virtual files created by plugins—is to turn every file into an entry point.
 You can do so dynamically e.g. via the `glob` package:

-## Why do additional empty imports turn up in entry chunks?
+## Why do Additional Empty Imports Turn Up in Entry Chunks?

 When using **multiple** chunks, imports of dependencies of entry chunks will be added as empty imports to the entry chunks themselves.
 This is rollup's default behavior **in order for javascript engine performance optimizations**, you can turn it off via `output.hoistTransitiveImports: false`.